 As humans, there might be differences of opinions from time to time.
-What needs to be considered here is that, being respectful of the fact that care, thought, and volunteer time has gone into the resolution of the issue or bug.
+What needs to be considered here is to be respectful of the fact that care, thought, and volunteer time has gone into the resolution of the issue or bug.

 3.9 Examples of Bug reports submitted on Bugzilla or R-devel mailing list

 If you like to see how bugs are reported on Bugzilla, here are some examples: